 Sitka Historic Tour

 Visit and learn the story of Sitka!
 Let us share the historical highlights of this former Russian Capital.
-Your local expert guide will cover the eras of the Tlingit Natives, Russians, and Americans, taking you through Sitka's National Historical Park, Sheldon Jackson Museum, attending a New Archangel Dance performance with a presentation of the Alaska Flag at Centennial Hall (when ships are in port), and also visiting St. Michael's Cathedral, the Russian Orthodox Church that stands in the center of downtown Sitka.
+Your local expert guide will cover the eras of the Tlingit Natives, Russians, and Americans, taking you through Sitka's National Historical Park, Sheldon Jackson Museum, attending an Alaska Storytellers Performance, and also visiting St. Michael's Cathedral, the Russian Orthodox Church that stands in the center of downtown Sitka.
 This tour provides a little of everything!

 Birds, Bears, and Barnacles